-You’re able to rotate the 20″ head up to 270º and cut branches up to 1″ in diameter.
-With most cordless hedge trimmers maxing out around 3/4″, that’s a significant power upgrade.
+You’re able to rotate the 20-inch head up to 270º and cut branches up to 1 inch in diameter.
+With many cordless hedge trimmers maxing out around 3/4 of an inch, that’s a significant capacity upgrade.

-This is by far my favorite attachment for the line.
+This is one of my favorite attachments for the line.
 There are very few times when a standard hedge trimmer puts me in a natural standing position while I cut.
 Between the extensions and the articulating head, I can trim multiple heights and shape much more easily.
 One of the biggest benefits is that I am able to trim back the intruding brush on our lakefront, making it that much less snake-friendly.